-And earlier, when Tails tells him the aliens are called Wisps, he turns to the camera and says "I'm just going to call them aliens if that's OK with everybody."
+In Sonic Colors (Wii version), when Tails tells Sonic the aliens are called Wisps, he turns to the camera and says "Yeah, I'll just stick with 'aliens' if that's okay with everybody."

-In most Sonic the Hedgehog games, if Sonic is kept still for a long time, he will look at the player and tap hisfoot.
-In Sonic 2 he also looked at his hand (as if he was looking to a watch), and in Sonic 3 he would even point to the player and then point foward.
+In most Sonic the Hedgehog games, if Sonic is kept still for a long time, he will look at the player and tap his foot.
+In Sonic 2 he also looked at his hand (as if he was looking to a watch), and in Sonic 3 he would even point to the player and then point forward.

 Characters in The Sims do this a lot as well, looking straight into the camera and yelling at the player if one of their needs gets too low (like if they're really hungry or tired, or really have to use the bathroom).